-In addition to the vertebral column, membranes called meninges also protect the spinal cord by enveloping them and holding a protective fluid called cerebrospinal fluid, commonly known as spinal fluid.
+In addition to the vertebral column, membranes called meninges also protect the spinal cord by enveloping them and enclosing a protective fluid called cerebrospinal fluid, commonly known as spinal fluid.
 This fluid helps protect the spine from shocks and other types of damage.
 It also acts as a transport system for nutrients to keep the spinal cord healthy.

-The spinal cord has three meningeal membranes:
+The spinal cord, like the brain, has three meningeal membranes:

 - Dura mater, the outermost layer

-- Arachnoid, the middle layer
+- Arachnoid mater, the middle layer

 - Pia mater, the innermost layer closest to the spinal cord

 The thoracic nerves, those extending from the thoracic vertebrae, branch through the body to aid the organs and glands in the abdomen, torso, neck, and head.
 These nerves are part of the autonomic nervous system, or the system that controls functions such as heart rate, respiration, and other actions that do no require conscious thought.

 Important branches of the thoracic nerves include: